 How to Handle Fat Loss Results From Vacation

-It takes 3500-calorie-surplus to gain one pound, so three pounds for me equaled 10,500-calorie-surplus during vacation.
-The 10,500 calories equaled a surplus of 1500 calories a day.
+It takes a 3500-calorie surplus to gain one pound, so three pounds for me equaled a 10,500-calorie surplus during vacation.
+The 10,500 calories equaled an excess of 1500 calories a day.
 I set my goal with exercise, NEAT activities, and my metabolism.
 Also, I could eat around 4000 calories a day.
 I gained two pounds during week seven, but the fantastic news was that I walked away from my vacation feeling good about my vacation and fat loss journey.
 My vacation was a vacation, and after the rest and fun, my vacation energized me.
-The vacation enabled me to get back to my fat loss journey.
+The vacation enabled me to get back on my fat loss journey.

 The Results of a Fat Loss Journey

 After week seven, my waistline was 33 inches, and my weight was 177 pounds.
 My meals were 37% protein, 22% fat, and 41% carbohydrates.
 My fiber-to-carbohydrate ratio was 15%, and my sugar-to-fiber ratio was 273%.
 Unfortunately, I did not track my steps, workouts, or overall calories.